 “I think they would pay more attention to the run than just a little ole omega such as yourself.
 Besides, the Alpha is here.
-If they give you trouble than he’s there to help.”
+If they give you trouble then he’s there to help.”
 I roll my eyes and scoff at her words.

 “He doesn’t need any headaches for my sake,” I remark, when the alpha had found me, he raised me as his own despite the fact he had a son already.
 No matter to him, blood or not, I was a daughter he never had.
 The Luna adored me; she treated me with such warmth and kindness.
 I can remember the way she would hold me at night when I would cry from harsh storms.
-While Alec, the new alpha, would comfort me with stories about our wolves history when he was fifteen, and I was seven years old.
+While Alec, the new alpha, would comfort me with stories about our wolf's history when he was fifteen, and I was seven years old.

 He would tell me fascinating stories that enchanted my world whenever he spoke about the kingdoms that are far away but hold power over our world.
 How the King and Queen rule with kindness and justice and that all of the wolves adored them because they were wonderful rulers with abilities, unlike any other wolf.
 The monarchy blessed by the goddess herself, gifted with such powers that they can only use when a wolf is corrupt or justice needs to be served.